brandonlea/LFC-Fan-Page/README.md

 ## Designs

+I have chossen these colors and font because it matches the Liverpool FC color scheme.

 ## Typography

 The font family I have choosen is [Lato](https://fonts.google.com/specimen/Lato, "Lato") because it makes it feel modern while mathcing the theme.